cedkeChat/cedkeChat/README.md

 - 👻 i use C#
 - 👾 i use and learn python
-- 👽 i learn C++
+- 👨‍💻 i learn C++
-- 🤯i use and learn HTML
+- 👁️ i use and learn HTML

 -->